AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 ## Overview

+* A sankey diagram is a visualization used to depict a flow from one set of values to another.
+The things being connected are called nodes and the connections are called links.
+* A Sankey diagram is a specific type of flow diagram, in which the width of the links is shown proportionally to the flow quantity.
+Entities are represented by rectangles or text, and linked if there is a flow between them.
+It shows a directed network structure (with nodes and edges)...
+* Sankey diagrams are a specific type of flow diagram, in which the width of the arrows is shown proportionally to the flow quantity...
+Sankey diagrams put a visual emphasis on the major transfers or flows within a system.
+They are helpful in locating dominant contributions to an overall flow.
+Often, Sankey diagrams show conserved quantities within defined system boundaries.

 A Sankey diagram...

 This article explains how to create a basic Sankey diagram as well as configure settings that are specific to the type.
 You can also see the table below to get a brief overview of the Sankey diagram's characteristics: